poseidon/matchbox/Documentation/deployment.md

 See [flags and variables](config.md).

-### systemd
+## systemd

-Add and start bootcfg's example systemd unit.
+First, install the `bootcfg` binary from a pre-built binary or from source.
+Then add and start bootcfg's example systemd unit.

     sudo cp contrib/systemd/bootcfg.service /etc/systemd/system/
     sudo systemctl daemon-reload